James W. and Lucy S. Elwell House

 The James W. and Lucy S. Elwell House is a historic Italianate-style home located in Clinton Hill, Brooklyn, New York City.
 It is currently located at 70 Leffferts Place in Brooklyn.
 It was built in the mid-1850s by merchant James W. Elwell and his wife, Lucy.

 History

 In 1854, the Elwells bought a large parcel of land for $20,000 in the Lefferts Place area of South Clinton Hill.
 The original property extended south from that street to Atlantic Avenue, and the family also built a garden and a flower conservatory.
 Elwell tended the conservatory and was said to spend 30 minutes every day choosing a flower to put in his lapel.
 The house remained in family hands until 1939.
 By then the parcel of land had been reduced to its present size.
+An article authored by John A. Boyle featured in "American Gardening" discussed the view of Elwell's garden located just beyond the dining room windows.
+This garden was adorned with beds of foliage plants, including Echeveria secunda and Alternanthera foliage."